IIIF/cookbook-recipes/recipe/0240-navPlace-on-canvases/index.md

 You have two photographs of the subject Laocoön, one of a bronze statue and the other of a painting.
 You would like to show where the two works are located as Points on a web mapping platform. `navPlace` allows you to place the spatial representation (Point, Polygon, Line Segment) of your Canvas on a web map.

 ### Implementation Notes
 This recipe describes the use of `navPlace` at a Canvas implementation level.
 For other applications, see related recipes below.
 It is important to note that `navPlace` is not semantic and cannot be used to state the purpose of the location it shows.
-The example uses `navPlace` to represent the current location of the item, but it is not specified or limited to that, and more accurately we can say that `navPlace` is used to show a location.
+The example uses `navPlace` to represent the current location of the items, but it is not specified or limited to that, and more accurately we can say that `navPlace` is used to show a location.

+The value for `navPlace` is a single [GeoJSON Feature Collection](https://iiif.io/api/extension/navplace/#222-feature-collection).
+A Feature Collection represents an aggregation of spatially bounded areas.
+A Feature Collection has a `type` property that must be “FeatureCollection”.
+A Feature Collection has a `features` list that contains [GeoJSON Features](https://iiif.io/api/extension/navplace/#223-feature).
+Each Feature type has coordinates that corresponds to a shape such as a Point or Polygon.
+An `id` is not required in an embedded Feature Collection, but is required when the value is a [referenced](https://iiif.io/api/extension/navplace/#13-terminology) Feature Collection.
+In this case, each Canvas is showing individual locations and so each Canvas needs its own Feature Collection.

-The value for `navPlace` is formatted as GeoJSON.
-Note that [GeoJSON specifies they need to be recorded in Longitude, Latitude order](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.1
+Note that [GeoJSON specifies coordinates be recorded in Longitude, Latitude order](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.1
 ), but [Google Maps will display coordinates in Latitude, Longitude order](https://developers.google.com/maps/documentation/javascript/reference/coordinates
 ).
 Always confirm the order of your coordinates when gathering them, as other web mapping platforms may have these format inconsistencies.